thinkahead/microshift/vagrant/README.md

 curl http://10.43.122.50:3000
 oc expose svc -n myproject nodejs-fcdemo3-ysig-app
 ```
-Expose port 80 on the VirtualBox microshift VM
+Add the port 80 to the VirtualBox MicroShift VM Settings->Network->Advanced->Port Forwarding

 Add the following to /etc/hosts on your Mac
 ```
 127.0.0.0 nodejs-fcdemo3-ysig-app-myproject.cluster.local